freeCodeCamp/testable-projects-fcc/README.md

   - will throttle heavy traffic
   - changes will propagate much quicker so replace the gitCDN link with this for testing

 ### This repo did not originally live here.
-There are several important contributors who have not technically contributed to this repo.
+There are several important contributors who contributed code before this project took its current form.
 So credit where credit is due:
 First and foremost is @Weezlo, thanks for getting us started!
-Also @Christian-Paul, @paycoguy, and @bonham000.
+And to @no-stack-dub-sack for seeing it through the rest of the way!
+Also @Christian-Paul & @paycoguy for coming up with reliable ways to test D3, and @bonham000 for helping to get this all bundled up nicely in one sweet little package.

 ### Credits:
 - credits for individual example projects coming soon...